Institutional Restoration Services

 Sensitive Environments

 Certain institutional settings, such as hospitals and laboratories, have sensitive environments that require careful management during restoration.
-Temperature and humidity control, air quality monitoring, and contamination prevention are critical considerations to preserve research integrity, patient care, and
+Temperature and humidity control, air quality monitoring, and contamination prevention are critical considerations to preserve research integrity, patient care, and equipment functionality.
+In these cases, targeted strategies for mold prevention and remediation in institutional buildings are essential to ensure safety and operational continuity.

 Budgetary Constraints